wasilak/Query-Params-Parser/README.md

   export QPP_HASH_SALT=fiufgnc9oq23rmxq89rypq380fu,xq
   ```
 4. By default app will run on port `5000`, but you can override this by setting `QPP_PORT` env variable.
-  > Again, Heroku will do this for you.
+  > Again, Heroku will do this for you, but keep in mind that `QPP_PORT` takes precenedce over `PORT`, which Heroku uses, so in that case you might want to omit it and stick with `PORT` provided by Heroku.

   ```bash
   export QPP_PORT=5000